-Fees and commission income arises on financial services provided by the Group including commitment fees, card fees, cash management services, brokerage services, investment advice and financial planning, investment banking services, project and structured finance transactions, and asset management services.
+Fee and commission income arises from financial services provided by the Group including commitment fees, card fees, cash management services, brokerage services, investment advice and financial planning, investment banking services, project and structured finance transactions, and asset management services.

-Fee and commission directly attributable to the financial asset or liability origination (both income and expense) are included in the measurement of the effective interest rate.
-Loan commitments fees that are likely to be drawn down, are deferred, together with the related direct costs, and are recognized as an adjustment to the effective interest rate of the loan.
+Fees and commissions directly attributable to the financial asset or liability origination (both income and expense) are included in the measurement of the effective interest rate.
+Loan commitment fees that are likely to be drawn down, are deferred, together with the related direct costs, and are recognized as an adjustment to the effective interest rate of the loan.

-Other fee and commission income arising on the financial services provided by the Group including investment management services, brokerage services, and account services fees are recognized as the related service is provided in the income statement.
-Other fees and commission expense relates mainly to transaction and service fees, which are expensed as the services are received.
+Other fee and commission income arising from the financial services provided by the Group including investment management services, brokerage services, and account services fees are recognized as the related service is provided in the income statement.
+Other fee and commission expense relates mainly to transaction and service fees, which are expensed as the services are received.